Tretinoin vs Retinol: The Ultimate Comparison Guide

 What is Retinol?

 Retinol is the most common form of Vitamin A found in over-the-counter serums and creams.
-It is accessible and generally more gentle, making it a popular starting point for skincare newbies.
+It is accessible and generally more gentle.
 However, retinol is not "active" immediately.
-When you apply it, your enzymes have to convert it first into retinaldehyde, and then into retinoic acid [2].
+When you apply it, your enzymes have to convert it first into retinaldehyde, and then into retinoic acid.[1]

-Tretinoin (often known by brand names like Stieva-A or ReTrieve) is pure retinoic acid.
+When Australians refer to "prescription retinol," they are usually talking about Tretinoin (often known by brand names like Stieva-A or ReTrieve).
+Tretinoin is pure retinoic acid.
 There is no conversion process required.
 When you apply tretinoin, your skin cells can use it immediately.
-This makes it roughly 20 times stronger than retinol [3].
+This makes it roughly 20 times stronger than retinol.[6]

-Because it is a medical-grade treatment, tretinoin is available only with a doctor’s script.
-It has decades of clinical data backing its ability to treat acne, hyperpigmentation, and the signs of aging.
+Because these are medical-grade treatments, they are Schedule 4 in Australia and require a doctor’s script.
 If you are interested in medical-grade options, you can check your eligibility for our custom prescription skincare.

 Retinol vs Tretinoin: The Major Differences